 - deliver affordable and reliable energy that supports investment in hydrogen and manufacturing; and - supply electricity to the National Energy Market that helps Australia meet its climate change obligations.

-The major project positively contributes to the Tasmanian Government's:
+The major project contributes to the Tasmanian Government's:

-- greenhouse gas emission reduction policies; and - industry development strategies.
+- greenhouse gas emission reduction policies; and - industry development strategies to an acceptable level.